-Under the rallying call "Beyond Boundaries: Make the Difference" the IAD championed a seniormanagement workshop hosted by the IIA Tanzania to break through conventional limits and drive transformative change.
-Attendees from the DSE included: Chief Internal Auditor, Chief Technology Officer, Acting Business Development Director, Chief Financial Officer, Chief Market Operations Officer, Acting Chief Executive Officer, three Audit, Risk and Compliance Committee Directors.
-Key focus areas and outcomes of the workshop includes hands-on simulations of emerging cyber-threat scenarios, design of advanced monitoring dashboards, and best practices for secure system upgrades, agile audit methodologies, continuous controls monitoring, and embedding real-time analytics into audit workflows and adaptive leadership, crossfunctional collaboration, and fostering a "challengeand-innovate" culture to drive accountability and excellence.
+Under the rallying call "Beyond Boundaries: Make the Difference" the IAD championed a senior-management workshop hosted by the IIA Tanzania to break through conventional limits and drive transformative change.
+Key focus areas and outcomes of the workshop includes hands-on simulations of emerging cyberthreat scenarios, design of advanced monitoring dashboards, and best practices for secure system upgrades, agile audit methodologies, continuous controls monitoring, and embedding real-time analytics into audit workflows and adaptive leadership, cross-functional collaboration.